toofanCodes/CaliWageAnalytics/README.md

 - **Interpretation:** Provides summary statistics and model outputs for further interpretation.

 ## Notes
-- The dataset (`California State Data Set.csv`) is not included due to size and licensing.
-Please download it from the official PUMS/ACS source.
+- The dataset (`California State Data Set.csv`) is now included for convenience.
+Please ensure you have the right to use and share this data if redistributing the repository.
 - The script is well-commented for clarity and reproducibility.
 - For questions or contributions, please open an issue or submit a pull request.